Complete Guide to Lookup Table Fields and Settings

 • Simply provide the name of the column used to track new or updated records

-• Example: START_DATE
+• Example: LAST_UPDATE_DATE

-6. WATERMARK_COLUMN_FORMAT
+8. WATERMARK_COLUMN_FORMAT

 Specifies the format of the datetime column of the WATERMARK_COLUMN field.
-It ensures that ADF can correctly i
+It ensures that pipeLine can correctly interpret timestamp values for incremental data filtering.

 • Required only if the watermark column is date/time column.